ajweeks/FlexEngine/build.md

 If you want to build Flex Engine on your own system, follow these steps.
 You an always download the latest release binaries [here](https://github.com/ajweeks/flexengine/releases) if that's what you're after.

+First ensure you've pulled all the dependencies, either passing `--recurse-submodules` when cloning, or using `git submodule update` after the fact.

+Note that prebuilt binaries do exist for linux, see [Pre-built binaries](#1-pre-built-binaries) for steps.

 ## Windows
 #### Requirements:
 - Python 3